Share your Stories

 • Health Perspective

-by Healthworker, about 7 years ago
+by Healthworker, over 7 years ago

 I have worked in public and private healthcare.
 I have seen more examples than I can count of the negative effects of poverty, even in our supposedly equitable public health system.
 In this post I will briefly describe the issues I have seen in regards to insurance.
 For example, in Nova Scotia, public medical insurance ( MSI) mostly covers medications, not devices or equipment, which may be just as important for treating a health issue.
 Many seniors lose their private insurance after they turn 65 (if they even had any in the first place), so as they age and generally...
 Continue reading